-However, Narseh could not return to his country because of the presence of the Arabs, and sought refuge in Ṭukhāristān as his father.
-Firstly, he was familiar with Ṭukhāristān and the elite of the Yabghū dynasty, where he had stayed for a certain period of time before traveling to China.
-And part of his family must still linger in the region, and the bulk of his father's dependents.
+However, Narseh could not return to his country because of the presence of the Arabs there and so sought refuge in Ṭukhāristān, as his father had.
+He was familiar with Ṭukhāristān and the Yabghū’s elite, having stayed there for some time before traveling to China, and some of his family and the bulk of his father’s dependents must have still been in the region.

-From the side of the Yabghū, he was not under the Arab expansions in the 680s and had no problem to host Narseh.
-When Yazīd I (680-683 CE) inherited his father Muʿāwiya I (661-680 CE) as the new caliph, the dispute over leadership erupted and deteriorated into the Second Fitna (680-692 CE).
-Lack of records related to Ṭukhāristān in al-Ṭabarī’s annals in the first years of the 680s suggests that the Arabs controlled the western part of the region but did not expand into the eastern part.
-In such a situation, the Sasanian claimant was able to join his family in Ṭukhāristān and gather around him several thousand adherents.
+The Yabghū was not under threat from the Arab expansionism of the 680s CE and, therefore, acting as host to Narseh posed no problem.
+When Yazīd I (680-683 CE) succeeded his father, Muʿāwiya I (661-680 CE) as caliph of the Arabs, a leadership dispute erupted, leading to the Second Fitna (680-692 CE).
+The lack of records in al-Ṭabarī’s annals in the early 680s CE that relate to Ṭukhāristān suggests that the Arabs controlled the western part of the region but had not expanded into the eastern part.
+This being so, the Sasanian claimant to the throne was able to join his family in Ṭukhāristān and gather around him several thousand loyal supporters.

 2 What Pērōz and Narseh experienced in Ṭukhāristān